-Recently I wrote an article on how ethics are important in spiritual life and how a saintly person, or sadhu, needs to follow moral ethics.
+Recently I wrote an article on how ethics are important in spiritual life and how a saintly person, or sadhu, also needs to follow moral ethics.
 Depending on one’s grasp of philosophy, there are opinions for and against it.
-To those who do not agree with this, I suggest you hold back your reaction, for a few minutes, and read through this article.
-I believe that by the time you finish reading it with an open mind, you will not only like it but will share it with others.
+To those who do not agree with this, I suggest you hold back your reaction for a few minutes, and read through this article.
+I believe that by the time you finish reading it with an open mind, you will not only like it but would like to share it with others.

 Some of the qualities of a sadhu